Holomorphic functions on geometrically finite quotients of the ball

 The second point of Theorem \ref{thm-parabolique-abelien-delta-stein} is a consequence of Theorem \ref{thm-caracterisation-parab-stein}, stated in Section \ref{section-paraboliques}, which provides a complete characterisation of discrete and torsion-free parabolic subgroups $\Gamma$ of $\PU(n,1)$ for which $\HNC/\Gamma$ is Stein, and whose proof consists in reducing the problem to the unipotent case solved earlier in \cite{miebachQuotientsBoundedHomogeneous2024}.
 In complex dimension 2, this characterisation takes the following simpler form: a parabolic quotient $\mathbb{H}^{2}_{\C}/\Gamma$ is Stein if and only if $\Gamma$ is virtually Abelian (Corollary \ref{cor-parab-dim2}).

 In \cite{deyNoteComplexhyperbolicKleinian2020}, Dey and Kapovich have shown on the one hand that $\HNC/\Gamma$ does not contain any compact analytic subset of positive dimension if $\delta(\Gamma)<2$ and on the other hand that $\HNC/\Gamma$ is holomorphically convex if $\Gamma$ is convex-cocompact.
 By contrast, when $\Gamma$ is geometrically finite, the manifold $\HNC/\Gamma$ is not always holomorphically convex.
+For instance, when $\Gamma$ is a non-uniform lattice in $\PU(n,1)$, any holomorphic function $f:\HNC/\Gamma\to \C$ is constant.
 Using techniques from \cite{chenDiscreteGroupsHolomorphic2013}, we get the following characterization.